 The Montgomery County Public Schools ESOL program is designed to empower ESOL students to master academic English to thrive in school, college, careers, and as global citizens.
 The education of students learning English as a new language is a collaborative responsibility shared by the ESOL teacher, the classroom teacher, all other appropriate MCPS staff, as well as the ESOL student.

-Students who receive ESOL services receive direct language instruction to support English Language Development while accessing grade level content.
-Classroom teachers provide ESOL students with supports to access grade level content using Academic English.
+Students who receive emergent bilingual services receive direct language instruction to support English Language Development through culturally sustaining methods, while accessing grade level content.
+Classroom teachers provide emergent bilingual students with supports to access grade level content using Academic English.

-In a plug-in model, the ESOL teacher instructs students in the general education classroom.
+In a plug-in model, the emergent bilingual teacher instructs students in the general education classroom.
 This may include co-teaching the whole class with the certified classroom teacher or instructing small groups of emergent bilingual students during independent work/center time.

 At any level of English language proficiency, a combination of instructional models may be implemented to take advantage of the benefits of the various models to provide access to grade level content.